 In theory, body fat percentage is a good way of measuring ideal weight.
 However, in practice there are drawbacks:

-- There is no set scientific agreement on what the ideal body fat percentages are or where the cut-off points should be.
+DXA scans(dual-energy X-ray absorptiometry), can be expensive and time-consuming.
+No set scientific agreementestablishes what the ideal body fat percentages are or where the cut-off points should be.

 Nonetheless, the American Council on Exercise propose the following body fat guidelines for women: